DanielSchafer87/CRC-Remainder-Calculator/README.md

 ## Introduction

-This is a simple application to compute an n-bit binary CRC.
+This is a simple application to compute and check an n-bit binary CRC remainder.

 ## Usage and Computation Example